atulhari/Computer-Vision/README.md

  tracking and prediction
  point detection/localization

-The _3D_vision_manOverBoard.m file is the main project file and also find the attached video file.
+The _3D_vision_manOverBoard.m file is the main project file.